Common questions about password changes

 - Make sure that you are changing the password to the account that is expiring.
 Some staff members manage multiple accounts and the email notification indicates which account is expiring.

 - If you are using the "forgot password" option, make sure you are entering your USERNAME and not your LIN.
-If you enter your LIN number, you will change the PIN associated with your LIN, not the password associated with your username.
 Read about the difference in the guide to LINs, PINs, and Usernames.